 - Purchased vehicles – Certain vehicles based on IRS rules can qualify for the Section 179 full cost first year write-off.
 Others must be depreciated.
 As discussed above, the other costs of operation can be written off using the Actual or Mileage method.

 The property is used partially for business and partially for personal use:

 - Home Office/Business – If you use a portion of your home exclusively for business, you can deduct expenses for that percentage of the total home square footage used for business.
 Get the details here.

 - Personal Vehicle Business Use – Using the Actual or Mileage method as explained above can be used for deductions.
 In the case of shared personal use, the percentage of business mileage would be used for the actual expense method.
 For the mileage method, a record is kept of actual miles driven for business.
 Learn more here.

-As with everything IRS related, a property tax deduction discussion is best conducted with your tax professional or CPA to get it right.
+As with everything IRS related, a property tax deduction discussion is best conducted with your tax professional or accountant to get it right.